Elma-dev/Tacotron-TTS/README.md

 ## Challenges and Solutions

+-   **Training from Scratch vs. Fine-tuning:** Initial attempts to train the model from scratch using `trainer.py` on the custom dataset did not yield satisfactory results, demonstrating difficulty in achieving good convergence and natural-sounding speech.
+Consequently, the approach shifted directly to fine-tuning a pre-trained model, which significantly improved results and proved more effective for this task with limited domain-specific data.
 -   **Data Quality and Quantity:** Obtaining a clean and sufficiently large dataset of Trump's speeches (1.5h) with accurate transcriptions was a primary challenge.
 Solutions involved using publicly available datasets and careful manual verification/correction of transcriptions.
 -   **Computational Resources:** Training large TTS models like Tacotron2 can be computationally intensive.
-The solution involves leveraging GPU resources and optimizing batch sizes and other training parameters to make efficient use of available hardware.
+All experiments, including both the initial attempts at training from scratch and the subsequent fine-tuning processes, were conducted remotely via SSH on an RTX 4090 GPU with 24GB of VRAM.
+Each significant experiment typically required more than one day to complete.
+The solution involves leveraging such GPU resources and optimizing batch sizes and other training parameters to make efficient use of available hardware.
 -   **Environment Setup:** Ensuring all dependencies and the Coqui TTS library are correctly installed can be tricky due to potential conflicts.
 Providing clear `pip install` instructions and recommending a virtual environment helps mitigate this.
 -   **Fine-tuning Convergence:** Achieving good convergence and natural-sounding speech during fine-tuning can be challenging.
 Experimentation with learning rates, optimizer choices, and monitoring loss curves are crucial steps.
 The use of **WandB** for logging helps in tracking and comparing experiments.

 ## Setup and Running Instructions